chojuhee/adaptiveImpute/README.md

 This repository contains

-1) an R package 'AdaptImpute' which implement the Adaptive-Impute algorithm proposed in the paper "Intelligent Initialization and Adaptive Thresholding for Iterative Matrix Completion; Some Statistical and Algorithmic Theory for
+1) an R package 'AdaptImpute' which implement the Adaptive-Impute algorithm proposed in the paper, "Intelligent Initialization and Adaptive Thresholding for Iterative Matrix Completion; Some Statistical and Algorithmic Theory for
 Adaptive-Impute", and